How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 How to Use Windows 7 on NVMe Disk on Virtualization Software

-NVMe is a newer technology than SATA, and it works better than SATA.
-With the latest version of VMware Pro, NVMe disk type can now be used, but when you want to use an old system such as Windows 7, you need to install some Hotfixes by Microsoft Windows.
+NVMe is a newer technology than the SATA structure.
+And it also works better than SATA.
+With the latest version of VMware Pro, we can now use this disk type.
+However, if you want to use it on an old system like Windows 7, we need to install some Hotfixes from Microsoft Windows.

 How to Add NVMe Hard Disk to Windows 7 on VMware

-After installing an operating system with VMware, you can add a second hardware, such as an HDD or a network card, to the virtual computer.
-Or if you are going to install an old system like Windows 95, you need to add Floppy Drive.
+With VMware, you can configure the VM in detail as soon as you install an operating system.
+You can also add a second piece of hardware to your virtual computer, such as an HDD or network card.
+For example, if you are going to install an older OS like Windows 95, you will need to add a Floppy Drive.

 Steps: